Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `isAffectedByGravity`

 If `true`, the mobile is affected by gravity.
-Does not have any impact on spell projectiles.
+Does not have any effect on spell projectiles.

 **Returns**: